-Margaret Batjer has served as concertmaster of the Los Angeles Chamber Orchestra since 1998.
-Throughout her successful career as soloist, chamber musician, teacher, and concertmaster, she has established herself as a versatile and respected artist worldwide.
+Margaret Batjer has served as concertmaster of the Los Angeles Chamber Orchestra (LACO) since 1998.
+She is renowned as a violin soloist, chamber musician and teacher, and she has established herself as a versatile and respected artist worldwide.

-Batjer made her first solo appearance at the age of 15 with the Chicago Symphony Orchestra.
-She has since appeared with a succession of leading American orchestras, including the Philadelphia Orchestra, St. Louis Symphony Orchestra, Seattle Symphony Orchestra, Dallas Symphony Orchestra, and the New York String Orchestra, and a re-engagement with the Chicago Symphony Orchestra.
-Batjer has performed with such European ensembles as the Chamber Orchestra of Europe, the Prague Chamber Orchestra, the RTÉ National Symphony Orchestra (of Ireland), Berlin Symphony Orchestra and the Hallé Orchestra.
+Batjer has appeared as a soloist with America’s leading orchestras, including the Chicago Symphony, Philadelphia Orchestra, St. Louis Symphony Orchestra, Seattle Symphony Orchestra and the Dallas Symphony Orchestra.
+She has also performed with leading European ensembles such as the Chamber Orchestra of Europe, the Prague Chamber Orchestra, the RTÉ National Symphony Orchestra, the Berlin Symphony Orchestra and the Hallé Orchestra.
 She has performed at many of the great halls across the continents such as La Scala, Carnegie Hall, Queen Elizabeth Hall and Suntory Hall.

-An esteemed chamber musician, Batjer was a longtime participant at the Marlboro Music Festival, and has often performed on tours with Musicians From Marlboro.
-Summers have found her performing in the Minnesota Orchestra Summerfest, La Jolla Summerfest, the Sarasota Music Festival, Vancouver Chamber Music Festival, and in the Naples and Cremona festivals in Italy.
-As a member of the Quartetto Accardo from 1984 to 2000, Batjer performed with Maurizio Pollini at the Salzburg Festival, and at La Scala, Carnegie Hall, and the Queen Elizabeth Hall, London.
-Drawing upon her affinity for chamber music and curiosity of other artistic disciplines, Batjer developed the Los Angeles Chamber Orchestra’s acclaimed Westside Connections chamber music series, which enters its fifth season in 2012–13.
+An esteemed chamber musician, Batjer was a longtime participant at the Marlboro Music Festival and has often performed on tours with Musicians from Marlboro.
+Summers have found her performing in the Minnesota Orchestra Summerfest, La Jolla Summerfest, the Sarasota Music Festival and the Vancouver Chamber Music Festival, as well as abroad at the Naples, Cremona and Salzburg festivals.

-Among Batjer’s most noteworthy performances have been traversals of the complete Beethoven and Brahms Violin Sonata cycles in partnership with pianist Jeffrey Kahane, at Zipper Hall in Los Angeles.
-She has also been featured in Beethoven’s Triple Concerto, in partnership with Yo-Yo Ma, Jeffrey Kahane and the Los Angeles Chamber Orchestra.
-As concertmaster of LACO, Batjer has collaborated with such notables as mandolin virtuoso Chris Thile, pianists Peter Serkin and Wu Han, and cellist David Finckel.
+Among Batjer’s most noteworthy performances have been traversals of the complete Beethoven and Brahms Violin Sonata cycles, in partnership with pianist Jeffrey Kahane at Zipper Hall in Los Angeles.
+She has collaborated with such notables as Chris Thile, Salvatore Accardo, Maurizio Pollini, Radu Lupu, Peter Serkin, Wu Han and David Finckel.

 Batjer is a graduate of the Curtis Institute of Music, where she studied with Ivan Galamian and David Cerone.
 She joined the faculty of the USC Thornton School of Music in 2005 and the Colburn Academy in 2014, where she teaches violin and directs the Academy Virtuosi Ensemble.